WebAssembly/spec/spectec/test-prose/TEST.md

 3. Assert: Due to validation, there are at least n values on the top of the stack.
 4. Pop the values val^n from the stack.
 5. Assert: Due to validation, a frame is now on the top of the stack.
-6. Pop the current context from the stack.
+6. Pop the current frame from the stack.
 7. Push the values val^n to the stack.

 execution_of_RETURN
-1. If the current context is FRAME_, then:
+1. Pop all values val* from the top of the stack.
+2. If a frame is now on the top of the stack, then:
   a.
 Let F be the current frame.
   b.
 Let n be the arity of F.
   c.
-Pop the values val^n from the stack.
+Pop the current frame from the stack.
   d.
-Pop all values val'* from the stack.
+Let val'* ++ val^n be val*.
   e.
-Pop the current context from the stack.
-  f.
 Push the values val^n to the stack.
-2. Else if the current context is LABEL_, then:
+3. Else if a label is now on the top of the stack, then:
   a.
-Pop all values val* from the stack.
+Pop the current label from the stack.
   b.
-Pop the current context from the stack.
+Push the values val* to the stack.
   c.
-Push the values val* to the stack.
-  d.
 Execute the instruction RETURN.

 execution_of_UNOP t unop
 1. Assert: Due to validation, a value of value type t is on the top of the stack.